OpenNebula/docs/source/integration_and_development/references/react_sunstone_dev.rst

 Filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This includes the list of criteria to filter each resources catalogue.
+This includes the list of criteria to filter each OpenNebula resource pool.

 To add one, first it's necessary implement the filter in table columns.
 E.g.: